buildkite/docs/README.md

 If you've added a new valid word that showing up as a spelling error, add it to `vale/vocab.txt`.

+## Search index

+The search index is updated once a day by a scheduled build using the config in `config/algolia.json`.
+To test changes to the indexing configuration (you'll need an API key) run `rake update_test_index`.

 ## License

 See [LICENSE.md](LICENSE.md) (MIT)